This recipe for Homemade Lentil Soup is an Italian classic. It’s a delicious, warming vegetarian soup that’s perfect for lunch or dinner.

 - The lentils make this hearty soup a filling, satisfying meal.

-Using either brown lentils or green lentils, this homemade soup is hearty, satisfying and simple to make.
+Using either brown lentils or green lentils, this homemade soup is hearty, satisfying, and simple to make.
 It’s is great for supper or to pack for lunch.

-How to Make Homemade Lentil Soup:
+How to Make Lentil Soup

 In a large stockpot on medium heat, sauté chopped onions in the olive oil until translucent – about 10 minutes.
 Add chopped garlic and cook another minute.
 Add celery and carrots and sauté for 5 more minutes.